The dg Leavitt algebra, singular Yoneda category and singularity category: Pretriangulated dg categories

 In the sequel, we abuse a dg quasi-functor with a genuine dg functor, and abuse isomorphisms in $\mathbf{Hodgcat}$ with quasi-equivalences.
 In practice, we will relax the smallness assumption by the following remark; compare \cite[Remark~1.22 and Appendix~A]{LO}.

-\begin{rem} We usually encounter non-small dg categories, when we consider unbounded complexes or arbitrary dg modules.
-Then we have to choose a universe $\mathbb{U}$ and restrict ourselves to $\mathbb{U}$-small complexes and modules; compare \cite[Section~2]{Toe} and \cite[Subsection~4.4, p.172]{Kel06}.
-This allows us to treat unbounded complexes equally in the framework of the homotopy category $\mathbf{Hodgcat}$. \end{rem}
+\begin{rem} When we consider complexes or dg modules possibly without finite generation conditions, we usually encounter non-small dg categories.
+Then we have to choose a universe $\mathbb{U}$ and restrict ourselves to $\mathbb{U}$-small complexes or dg modules; compare \cite[Section~2]{Toe} and \cite[Subsection~4.4, p.172]{Kel06}.
+This allows us to treat them equally in the framework of the homotopy category $\mathbf{Hodgcat}$. \end{rem}